crownstone/bluenet/docs/TRACKABLE_PARSER.md

 ### Upload filter

-Upon receiving the first upload command for a given `filterId`, the firmware allocates a byte array of totalSize bytes.
-Then the chunk will be copied into the allocated space starting from the chunkStartIndex.
-Subsequent commands for the same id will use this same byte array until a commit command is received.
+Command to upload a filter.
+All chunks will be merged by the Crownstone.

 The `chunk` must be part of a [tracking filter data](#tracking-filter-data).